ndorvillearnold/tea-api/README.md

 # tea-api

-I added the npm cors so we dont have issues putting it into Heroku
+add code to ensure we dont have cors issues and have issues when we add the code to heroku

+-const cors = require('cors')

+-app.use(cors())

+-$ npm install cors

-Then logged into Heroku and will attempt to add it there.
+Then pushed code into Heroku and will attempt to add it there.